tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 and seen other grad students test code.

 #### It looks OK
-Generally applied during earlier stages of code development.
+"It looks OK" is generally applied during earlier stages of code development.
 You write some code,
-visualize the results,
+visualize the results, i.e.,
-and if *it looks OK*, move on.
-This is by no means a poor method of testing, and provides quick, frequent feedback.
+plot a graph or print some statistics, and if *it looks OK*, move on.
+This is by no means a poor method of testing: it provides quick, frequent feedback and can help fix bugs early.
 It is of course incomplete, and I've almost always regretted relying entirely on *it looks OK*.

 #### Test Oracle

-#### Extrapolation
+Most grad students write code that aspires to *reproduce* some results - either experimental data, or results from another code.
+These
+The effectiveness of the method obviously depends on how good the oracles are and the features of the software that they test.

 #### Unit Tests
+Some grad students write unit tests.
+The idea behind unit testing is that if you test small pieces of code individually and extensively, then you can be confident that your software works.
+We're also taught that writing code that can be unit-tested leads to better design, i.e., by dividing your code into small pieces that can each be run independently, you're getting modularity, reuseability and all that good stuff *in addition* to testability.